 Moreover, all this documentation is intended to be made public.
 Designers must use every platform at their disposal to map, archive, and share their trajectory in the design space.
 A personal website is ideal to write blog posts about the evolution of the project.
 It also has to list hyperlinks to platforms used in the project: GitHub to give people access to all prototype versions, Flickr or Imgur for significant screenshots, YouTube or Vimeo for video content, and a Twitter and Facebook account to communicate news, share ideas, and interact with interested parties.
 At the end of the project, the researcher must write a final essay in the form of a postmortem analysis through which he provides a self-reflexive feedback on the whole creation process and the trajectory taken in the design space.
 This involves concluding and interpreting the ins and outs of the process in a different way and entering into a dialogue with the previous prototypes and the documentation archived in the design journal.

 My postdoctoral project subscribes to the MDMA method to track my creative interactions with glitches in the game design space.
 An important part of my research-creation involves not only the design of Bug Hunter but also the documentation of the design process.
 Following the auto-ethnographic and grounded theory ethos of MDMA, I have set up this website (thebughunter.ca) that is the project hub.
 The "Manifesto" section contains the in-depth conceptual underpinning of Bug Hunter such as the subject matter, research-creation problem, theoretical framework, methodology and the like.
 The "Design Document" page links to the living game design document where the ideation process of the game is documented.
 The "DevLog" section gathers all blog posts of the design journal where I publish discussion about the project development and various in vivo analyzes where I will reflect on Bug Hunter in the immediacy of the design process.
-The "Archive" is where I pin every visual material related to the design of the game.
-This includes graphical inspirations, glitched images, texture experimentations, photomontages, GIFs of weird game behaviours, iconographic tests, etc. Finally, there are the "Platforms" and "About Me" sections inviting users to follow the project on its web-based related platforms to get their hand on Bug Hunter various prototypes on GitHub and to engage with me on social media (YouTube, Twitter, Facebook, Tumblr, etc.).
+The "Curiosities" is a cabinet in which I pin every visual material related to the design of the game and other discoveries.
+This includes graphical inspirations, glitched images, texture experimentations, photomontages, GIFs of weird game behaviours, iconographic tests, etc. Finally, there are the "About Me" section invite users to follow the project on its web-based related platforms to get their hand on Bug Hunter various prototypes on GitHub and to engage with me on social media (YouTube, Twitter, Facebook, Tumblr, etc.).
 Social interactions and feedback will be documented with dedicated attention as integral parts of the design process.
 The same goes for the testing phase during which I will organize "behind closed door" game sessions with a small sample of colleagues followed by semi-structured interviews to gather first-hand impressions and adjust the game design accordingly.

 After the final release of the game on itch.io, I will create a reception file regrouping four types of feedback.
 Firstly, I will gather basic analytics from Unity Analytics to keep track of specific actions and navigation choices made by players while playing Bug Hunter.
 Secondly, I will gather as many press articles, blog posts, and player comments as possible.
 Thirdly, participants will be invited to complete and send a small electronic questionnaire hosted on a dedicated page of The Bug Hunter website.
 Finally, I will gather a sample of voluntary participants willing to partake in the project final reception report.
 This engagement implied three interrelated steps: 1) a quick pre-interview to get information on the participant profile as a video game player (What console?; What genre?; What games?; What context of play?; etc.), 2) a playtest session with recorded gameplay, and 3) a follow-up semi-structured interview based on the participant's gameplay recording to discuss his or her thinking and doing while playing.
 All this data will serve as source materials to carry out my cold postmortem analysis in which I will undergo an in-depth cross examination between my project original manifesto, my documented trajectory in the game design space, and the reception report of the game.